Echinacea is a very popular anti-infective herb, first used by American Indians.

 Echinacea (Echinacea augustifolia) also known as “Coneflower” has anti-allergenic actions, it is an immune stimulant and it has antimicrobial, anti-inflammatory, antiviral, fungicidal, detoxifying, bactericidal and anti-inflammatory properties.

 Echinacea roots are the most potent part of the plant.
 However, both flowers and seeds are beneficial and also used in herbal medicine.

-In some studies it has been confirmed that echinacea is effective against the common cold or upper respiratory tract infections.
+In some studies, it has been confirmed that echinacea is effective against the common cold or upper respiratory tract infections.
 For example, when using echinacea: cough, sore throat or fever are reduced significantly especially if taking the plant when symptoms first appear.
 This is possible because echinacea flowers, specifically roots, stimulate the immune system to help fight disease.
-Here are few other benefits of using echinacea:
+Here are a few other benefits of using echinacea:

 - Stimulates immune function